 Since our formation in 1998 the vision of the Laurention Arts and Cultural Alliance, dba, The Lyric Center for the Arts, has been to create a supportive environment and space for the Arts in our Community while also recognising and preserving the rich History of the 1912 Lyric Opera House, now known as The Lyric Center for the Arts.

 There is always something happening at the Lyric!
 Artwork by local and regional Artists is featured as well as Film Screenings, Music and Theater Performances.
 The Lyric’s Current Programs include:

 - Small Parts Players – This popular, long running, after school Children’s Theater Company inspires creativity and confidence while building reading and speaking skills through performance.

-- Iron Range Real Regional Players – a talented group of Adults with a Love for Theater; best known for their very entertaining Dinner Theater Performances.
+- Northern Stage Works – a talented group of Adults with a Love for Theater; best known for their very entertaining Dinner Theater Performances.

 - The First Stage Art Gallery – Showcases art work by local and regional Artists; each month features new work and includes an Artist’s Reception.

 - Lyric Art Colony – a weekly gathering of Artists, of all abilities, come together to Sit, Paint and Share.